iandouglas/jetbrains-emmet-haml/README.md

 | Mac OS X Mavericks | RubyMine 6.x | `~/Library/Preferences/RubyMine60/templates` |

+If you've never looked at Live Templates in the JetBrains editors before, go into Settings > Live Templates, add a new Template Group and add a live template shortcut to that new group, then click OK to close the dialog, which should populate your respective /templates/ folder with things like "Zen HTML.xml" and "html_xml.xml" and such.
+At that point, symlink the "Zen HAML.xml" from where you checked out this repo to that templates folder.
+Restart your editor completely (changes don't auto-reload, only when the editor starts up fresh) and you'll be all set.

 If you find other file locations based on OS/editor/version, please add it to this README.

 Cautions
 --------
 1. If you make edits to this Live Template within a JetBrains editor, it may remove your symlink.
 1. Adding this file to RubyMine wants to remove the Python and Django flags on each element.
 Tips to fix this are welcome.
+You can always "chmod 400 Zen\ HAML.xml" in the repo folder but then your editor will throw an error that the file is unwriteable (duh).

 Contribute
 ----------